radareorg/radare2-book/basic_commands/intro.md

 > f  > flags.txt  ; dump flag list to 'flags.txt'
 ```

-The `|` operation (pipe) is similar to what you are used to expecting from it in a *NIX shell: an output of one command as input to another.
+The `|` operation (pipe) is similar to what you are used to expect from it in a *NIX shell: an output of one command as input to another.

 ```
 [0x4A13B8C0]> f | grep section | grep text